marcosvieiraftw/himama-clockin-frontend/README.md

 * Functional components + React hooks as much as possible to avoid creating Class components everywhere.
 * Beautiful style following HiMama's design patterns.
 * It is a small application but it was organized in the way it can grow as much as needed.
 No cyclic dependency between components.
-* .env file configured to make deploys easier.
+* .env file configured to make deploys easier.</br>

 ## Questions
-* How did you approach this challenge?
+* How did you approach this challenge?</br>
 I started by reading the requirements over and over to not make assumptions.
 Once I understood the requirements I went to HiMama website to gather all visual identity: Colors, Components, Common approaches.
-With all in hand, I draw the screens in a draft paper to think about the best usability/experience.
+With all in hand, I draw the screens in a draft paper to think about the best usability/experience.</br></br>

-* What schema design did you choose and why?
+* What schema design did you choose and why?</br>
 I chose React as Javascript framework because it's more common for HiMama developer team - thinking about future evolution.
 I first developed the whole visual structure and then I just fit the legos(Components).
 For backend, I chose Ruby On Rails API Only + Postgres to quickly develop the endpoints and its constraints.
-I also dockerized the whole backend to make easier to run in all developers machines (Works not only on my machine :D ) - further information about backend and approach can be accessed here on its [Repository](https://github.com/marcosvieiraftw/himama-clockin-api)
+I also dockerized the whole backend to make easier to run in all developers machines (Works not only on my machine :D ) - further information about backend and approach can be accessed here on its [Repository](https://github.com/marcosvieiraftw/himama-clockin-api)</br></br>

-* If you were given another day to work on this, how would you spend it?
+* If you were given another day to work on this, how would you spend it?</br>
-<b>Frontend</b>
+<b>Frontend</b></br>
-1: Refine the interface by adding some visual resources.
+1: Refine the interface by adding some visual resources.</br>
-2: Refine the frontend code by adding PropTypes to all components.
+2: Refine the frontend code by adding PropTypes to all components.</br>
-3: Implement automated tests.
+3: Implement automated tests.</br>
-4: Evolve the protection of the routes to avoid the blink effect.
+4: Evolve the protection of the routes to avoid the blink effect.</br>

-   <b>Backend</b>
+    <b>Backend</b></br>
-   1: Create an admin namespace to administrate all users registers.
+    1: Create an admin namespace to administrate all users registers.</br></br>

-* What if you were given a month?
+* What if you were given a month?</br>
-1: Implement super admin access.
+1: Implement super admin access.</br>
-2: Implement an analytical module to retrieve reports from all users.
+2: Implement an analytical module to retrieve reports from all users.</br>
-3: Implement an hour bank feature according to the country work laws.
+3: Implement an hour bank feature according to the country work laws.</br>
-4: Implement card components based on days instead of a table with all events.
+4: Implement card components based on days instead of a table with all events.</br>
-5: Improve constraints.
+5: Improve constraints.</br>
-6: Gather the needs/requirements by talking to the future users to plan the next sprint/month of work.
+6: Gather the needs/requirements by talking to the future users to plan the next sprint/month of work.</br>